tfarkas86/aclu-nm-legislator-scrape/README.md

 Links to congressional district maps are scrapted from https://www.sos.state.nm.us/voting-and-elections/data-and-maps/.

+PDFs of votes are downloaded programmatically from https://nmlegis.gov/Sessions/{session}/votes, where `session` indicates the legislative session of interest.

 The list of ZCTAs (zip code tabulation areas) are derived from a spatial join of congressional districts and ZCTA boundaries, taken from http://rgis.unm.edu/rgis6/.

 Some post-processing of the output files is required.
 The two CSVs should be "imported" into a single Excel with UTF-8 encoding to properly render accented characters, and the map links need to be manually linked with `=HYPERLINK()`.